Commissioners wait for homeless recommendations

 “No sir,” said Lamkin.

-Commissioners are waiting for recommendations to address the city homeless problem tournament week and 51 other weeks in Augusta George Eskola WJBF NewsChannel 6.
+Commissioners are waiting for recommendations to address the city homeless problem tournament week and 51 other weeks.